rakinplaban/rakinplaban/README.md

 ### About Me:
-- 🔭 I’m currently taking an online course to learn web development.
+- 🔭 I’m currently taking an online course to learn Machine Learning.
 - 🌱 I’m currently learning Django (Python web Framework) and JavaScript
 - 💞 I’m looking to collaborate on **Open Source Projects**.
 - 👀 I’m interested in **Machine Learning**.